Decide (album): Overview

 Decide is a synth-pop, synthwave, and alt-pop album, with perceived elements of 1970s new wave, funk, and 1980s pop music.
 It marked a departure from the psychedelic rock of Twenty Twenty, predominantly containing synthesizers and several vocal affections.
 It has a wider range of music genres in comparison to his previous effort.
 Lyrically, Decide centers on Keery's reflections on relationships, technology, and self-growth, as well as his anxiety about changes and identity.
 It served as a document from his previous years, and he described it as a "sort of aural history of [his] late 20s".
 The musician David Byrne was one of the biggest influences for the album, while Keery also cited the duos Daft Punk and Justice, the singers Charli XCX and Julian Casablancas, and the band the Strokes.
 Charli XCX's 2022 album Crash was mentioned by Keery for sharing similarities in their humorous moments.
-Inspired by his girlfriend, Keery focused more on the song's lyrics instead of the melody, in contrast to his debut album.
+Inspired by how his girlfriend of the time enjoyed music, Keery focused more on the song's lyrics instead of the melody, in contrast to his debut album.
 Some songs on the album deviate from the traditional writing form, as he wanted to do something "surprising".
 The DIY critic Neive McCarthy opined that the album contains an energy based on synthesizers, with self-analytical but optimistic lyrics.
 It also includes Auto-Tuned vocals and chiptune.